desihub/desidatamodel/doc/QUICKLOOK/ql-mergedQA-CAMERA-EXPID.rst

-SNR_RESID               436	           float[Nobj]	    List of the SNR values for the targets, Nobj is 500-Nskyfibers STAR_FIBERID            11	           int[ns]  	    Fiber IDs for standard STARs, ns is number of the STARs STD_FIBERID             11                 int[n]           Star Fiber IDs SKYRBAND                100	           float            Average value of sky bg in R-band-> to come from ETC (current
+SNR_RESID               436	           float[Nobj]	    List of the SNR values for the targets, Nobj is 500-Nskyfibers STAR_FIBERID            11	           int[ns]  	    Fiber IDs for standard STARs, ns is number of the STARs STD_FIBERID             11                 int[n]           Star Fiber IDs SKYRBAND                100.	           float            Average value of sky bg in R-band-> to come from ETC (current
-                                                            value is a place holder) SKYRBAND_STATUS         ALARM              string            Reports the status of the SKYRBAND SKY_RFLUX_DIFF          31.744744          float            Diff b/w flux from sky monitor and the averaged calculated mag from the sky fibers SKY_FIB_RBAND           [64.109,...]	   float[N]	    Sky fiber mags in camera r [if the camera is not r, this is equal to the value of the SKYRBAND] WAVELENGTH              5630...7740	   float[NWAVE]     Wavelength (Ang.) in NWAVE bins WAVG_RES_WAVE           2701	           float[NWAVE]     Wavelength (Ang.)in NWAVE bins for the sky residual
+                                                            value is a place holder) SKYRBAND_STATUS         NORMAL             string           Reports the status of the SKYRBAND SKY_RFLUX_DIFF          31.744744          float            Diff b/w flux from sky monitor and the averaged calculated mag from the sky fibers SKY_FIB_RBAND           [64.109,...]	   float[N]	    Sky fiber mags in camera r [if the camera is not r, this is equal to the value of the SKYRBAND] WAVELENGTH              5630...7740	   float[NWAVE]     Wavelength (Ang.) in NWAVE bins XYSHIFTS                []                 float[2]         List of two averaged values (in pixel unit) for the fiber traces in X,Y directions
+XYSHIFTS_STATUS         ALARM              string           Reports the status of the XYSHIFTS
 ======================= =================  ================ ===================================================

 Example JSON Output